xtapo/streams/README.md

 	- Playlist type event (Event stream)
 	- Switch to different PMT / PIDs in Transport Stream
 	- Switch to unencrypted mode for ad inserted

+- pts_shift/master.m3u8 (DK Turntable)

+	- Unencrypted
+	- 4 qualities with different bitrates and resolution
+	- PTS shifted by 2.336s for all qualities
+	- Provides backup stream
+	- Target duration is 5s